Cloudflare SSL/TLS Hardening: HTTPS, HSTS & TLS 1.3

 SSL/TLS → Edge Certificates → TLS 1.3 → On

-5. Advanced Certificate Manager: Fix Your Cipher Score
+5. Advanced Certificate Manager: the cipher problem

 • TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA